AshAvalanche/ansible-avalanche-getting-started/README.md

   - [avalanche_nodes.yml](./inventories/local/group_vars/avalanche_nodes.yml) is applied to all nodes
   - [bootstrap_node.yml](./inventories/local/group_vars/bootstrap_node.yml) is only applied to the bootstrap node

-For a list of all available variables, see the [nuttymoon.avalanche.node role documentation](https://github.com/Nuttymoon/ansible-avalanche-collection/tree/main/roles/node).
+For a list of all available variables, see the [ash.avalanche.node role documentation](https://github.com/AshAvalanche/ansible-avalanche-collection/tree/main/roles/node).

 ## Fuji/Mainnet nodes

-Use `nuttymoon.avalanche.node` to provision Avalanche nodes.
+Use `ash.avalanche.node` to provision Avalanche nodes.

 ### Provisioning

-We will use the [nuttymoon.avalanche.provision_nodes](https://github.com/Nuttymoon/ansible-avalanche-collection/blob/main/playbooks/provision_nodes.yml) playbook (that relies on the `node` role):
+We will use the [ash.avalanche.provision_nodes](https://github.com/AshAvalanche/ansible-avalanche-collection/blob/main/playbooks/provision_nodes.yml) playbook (that relies on the `node` role):

 1. Create the `hosts` file in the inventory with your host information (e.g. for `fuji`):